x1B/laxar/docs/manuals/creating_themes.md

 Sometimes you would like to use the _one widget_ in _two or more applications_.
 For this, usually you want the widget to _behave identically_, but _look differently_.
+Alternatively, you would sometimes like to offer the same application in different appearances.
-LaxarJS has the concept of _themes_ to help you achieve this.
+LaxarJS has the concept of _themes_ to help you achieve these things.

 ## Why Themes?

-LaxarJS ships with a so-called _default theme_, which is actually just Bootstrap CSS with a few additional classes.
+LaxarJS ships with a so-called _default theme_, which is actually just [Bootstrap CSS](http://getbootstrap.com/css/) together with [Font Awesome](http://fortawesome.github.io/Font-Awesome/) and a few additional classes.
+There are several ways to add your own styles.

 ### From Ad-Hoc Styles to Theme Folders…

 Usually, you will need to add some CSS classes of your own.
-For example, the vast majority of web application needs some styling for the page background, centering, a special logo or custom header and footer areas.
+For example, the vast majority of web application needs some styling for the page background and positioning or custom header and footer areas.
 To include such _ad-hoc styles_, you _could_ simply add a CSS file of your own to the project, and load it from the debug.html and index.html files using the `<link>` tag.
 However, it is _recommended_ to add these styles to your main application layout instead, into a sub-folder called `default.theme/css`.

 The _benefit_ of using such a _theme folder_ is that

-  * your CSS will be _automatically bundled and compressed_ together with the other CSS (no `<link>` tag needed) and that
+  * your CSS will be _bundled and compressed_ together with Bootstrap (no `<link>` tag needed) and that
   * you can support different _themes_ simply by adding more `.theme` folders.

-Due to the first point, using the theme folders is useful and recommended, even if you only use (and maybe customize) the default theme.
+Due to the first point, using the theme folders is useful and recommended _even_ if you only use (and maybe customize) the default theme.
-The LaxarJS demo application [MashupDemo](http://laxarjs.org/demos/mashupdemo/) uses this no-fuss approach to customizing Bootstrap.
+The LaxarJS [MashupDemo](http://laxarjs.org/demos/mashupdemo/) application takes this no-fuss approach to customizing Bootstrap.

 ### …and to Custom Themes

-As soon as you use multiple layouts, the previous approach does not really scale anymore.
+As soon as you use multiple page layouts, the previous approach does not really scale anymore: you would have to duplicate your global styles to all of them.
 In these cases, creating your own theme is definitely recommended.
 A detailed explanation of [creating a theme](#creating-a-theme) is given below.

 ### A Note on Compass/SCSS

-When using theme folders or entire themes, the runtime will only ever look at `css/` sub-folders.
+When using theme folders or entire themes, the runtime will only ever look at `.css` files in `css` sub-folders.
-This means that it is entirely _up to you_ which CSS authoring tools you would like to use.
+This means that it is entirely _up to you_ which (if any) CSS authoring tools you would like to use.

 That being said, we use Compass/SCSS to create themes, and the default-theme is based on the SCSS version of Bootstrap.
 Using this approach makes it very easy to create a custom theme just by changing some Bootstrap SCSS variables.
 Also, by using SCSS variables defined in the theme, widgets and controls can provide a consistent appearance.
+After explaining themes in general, below are instructions on [creating an SCSS theme](#creating-an-scss-theme).

+<a name="creating-a-theme"></a>
 ## Creating your own Theme

 Let us create our own theme for an existing application, the [LaxarJS ShopDemo](http://laxarjs.org/demos/shopdemo/).